Bryantellius/tc-node5-classroom/AGENDA.md

-# 10/18/21
+# 10/19/21

 ## To Do

-1. Class Introductions
+1. Review the Native CLI
-2. Accounts and Downloads Checklist
+2. Review Git
-3. Google Classroom Registration
+3. Cover the Git Intro Quiz
-4. Command Line
+4. Start Git Branching and Merging
-5. Git Introduction
+5. Exercise/Quiz
-6. First Day Project Primer
+6. Git Merge Conflicts